Industry Knowledge

 Coyote Brown, on the other hand, is another color frequently used in military and tactical gear.

-This color has been popular for years, particularly among U.S. Marines and other branches of the military.
+It’s a darker, richer brown and has been popular for years, particularly among U.S. Marines and other branches of the military.

 Coyote Brown is favored for its versatility.
 It’s effective in multiple terrains, from sandy deserts to wooded areas.